ApplauseOSS/applause-reporter-testsuite/README.md

 Boilerplate project to show examples of integrating our Applause Reporter plugins with various frameworks.

+## General configuration

+Applause provides default configuration file in most cases.

+For Applause custom options, the default configuration utilizes `applause.json`, which must be modified to include your unique values.

+Once `applause.json` is filled, run script `./scripts/copy-reporter-json.sh` to copy the configurations to the defined runner locations.

 ## Supported Test Runners

 ### WebDriverIO Runner